ValoCookie/osu-Requests/README.md

 ---

-## Project status
+# Project status

-The project is still pretty new, so feedback, bug reports, weird edge cases and suggestions are very welcome. :)

 osu!
+Requests is still a pretty new project, so feedback, bug reports, weird edge cases and suggestions are very welcome. :)

-Requests is now publicly available through the Microsoft Store, the Cloudflare relay is running, and development is continuing.
+The app is publicly available through the Microsoft Store, the Cloudflare relay is running, and development is continuing.

-Version **1.0.2.0** is currently going through Microsoft certification with the latest desktop improvements.
+The latest desktop build is **version 1.0.3.0**, which is currently being uploaded/submitted to the Microsoft Store.

 ---

-## Disclaimer
+# Disclaimer

 osu!
 Requests is an independent project.

-It is not affiliated with or endorsed by ppy Pty Ltd., osu!, Twitch, or Twitch Interactive, Inc.
+It is not affiliated with or endorsed by **ppy Pty Ltd., osu!, Twitch, or Twitch Interactive, Inc.**